Best Time to Release Music for Maximum Impact

 Building Your Pre-Launch Campaign

-Ever seen a movie premiere in an empty theater?
-That's what happens when you drop a great song without a plan.
-The real magic of a successful release happens before it ever goes live, built on a solid foundation of smart planning and genuine excitement.
+For Spotify playlist pitching specifically, the hard minimum is seven days before release—but submitting that close to your release date gives editors very little time to consider your track.
+The window that actually gets attention is before it ever goes live, built on a solid foundation of smart planning and genuine excitement.
 This is your promotional runway—the time you use to turn strangers into fans who are ready to smash the play button the second your track is out.

 The trick is to think in reverse.
 Start with your release date and work backward from there.
 What absolutely needs to get done four weeks out?
 How about six?
 This simple shift in thinking helps you map out all the essential steps and avoid that last-minute scramble.